ianxm/gimp-comic-book/readme.md

     but also results in noise in large dark areas.
 To reduce that effect we lighten the image with a `curves` operation before the `photocopy` call and darken it back after using the `levels` and `sharpen` operations.
-We also run a `median-blur` on the layer while the image is indexed to clear up some of the noise.
+We also run a `median-blur` on the layer to clear up some of the noise.
 If `Detail` is turned down to zero we skip this step entirely.

+    Then we duplicate the layer and dilate the copy and then overlay it.
+    The overall effect is to reduce noise, which is especially problematic in low light photos.

     The `photocopy` filter produces an inverted greyscale image so there's no need to desaturate or invert the sketch layer.
 We just set its